jurkovic-nikola/OpenLinkHub/README.md

 - Currently, there is only support for static RGB colors and a couple of custom modes (see bellow rgbMode field).
 - useCustomChannelIdSpeed: is set to true, each device will have a static speed defined in config.
   - In this mode, a standalone flag is ignored and CPU monitoring is not enabled.
+- useRgbEffects: Trigger usage of custom RGB effects
 - rgbMode: This will enable custom RGB mode for all devices.
   - If you do not want to use custom RGB mode, leave this field empty.
   - If this mode is enabled, REST API color modification is not possible.
   - Currently supported RGB modes:
     - rainbow
     - watercolor
+    - colorshift
 - rgbModes: Custom RGB mode data
   - key: RGB mode name from `rgbMode`
     - speed: RGB effect speed, from 1 to 10
     - brightness: Color brightness, from 0.1 to 1
+    - smoothness: How smooth transition from one color to another is.
+      - the smoothness is in range of 1 to 40
+    - start: Custom starting color in (R, G, B, brightness format)
+    - end: Custom ending color  (R, G, B, brightness format)
+      - If you want random colors, remove data from start and end JSON block. `"start":{}` and `"end":{}`
 ### How to identify channels ?
 - In most cases, your channel will have a name
 - In cases of FANs, the best way to identify a channel is to set custom color on each channel.